Chalarangelo/30-seconds-of-code/blog_posts/javascript-shallow-deep-clone.md

 // obj = { a: 1, b: 2}, otherClone = { a: 1, b: 6 }
 ```

-Both of these solutions showcase an example of shallow cloning, as they will work for the outer (shallow) object, but fail if we have nested (deep) objects which will ultimately be passed by reference.
+Both of these solutions showcase an example of **shallow cloning**, as they will work for the outer (shallow) object, but fail if we have nested (deep) objects which will ultimately be passed by reference.
 As usual, there are a few approaches to this problem, the simpler of which is using `JSON.stringify()` and `JSON.parse()` to deal with the situation:

 ```js
 let obj = { a: 1, b: { c: 2 } };